aryyya/anji/README.md

 # anji

-A simple HTTP server for Unix-like operating systems (Mac OS X, Linux) with no dependencies.
+A simple HTTP server for UNIX-like operating systems (MacOS, Linux, FreeBSD) with no dependencies.

 Serve a site over the network in seconds!